jolokia/jolokia/HOWTO_RELEASE.md

 ## Recreate website (`~/jolokia`)

+First, update skin version used in `src/site/site.xml` to new version.

-Just run maven-site-plugin.
+Then just run maven-site-plugin.
 In Jolokia, we use Asciidoc and [frontend-maven-plugin][7] for npm/Javascript stuff.
 All plugins are configured in relevant Maven lifecycle phases, so it's enough to run:

 ```console